-Joseph Applebaum is a television broadcast producer and documentary filmmaker with over 20 years of experience in the national entertainment industry covering most formats of the unscripted genre.
+Joseph Applebaum is a television broadcast producer and documentary filmmaker with over 30 years of experience in the national entertainment industry covering all formats of non fiction media.

-Applebaum is a graduate of the University of Southern California School of Cinematic Arts and is a native of Mill Valley, California and currently resides in the San Francisco Bay Area.
+Applebaum is a graduate of the University of Southern California and a native of Mill Valley, California and currently resides in the San Francisco Bay Area.

 Stu Maddux is an award-winning producer and director of non-fiction media with international credits including PBS, Showtime and BBC.

 His work has been featured in The New York Times, The Atlantic, VICE, and NPR’s Morning Edition.
 Maddux has exhibited his film at festivals around the world.
 His honors include seven Emmy Awards as well as awards from film festivals worldwide..

-In his role as a social impact content creator, Maddux has spoken and shown our films at conferences internationally including Out & Equal, Creating Change, The American Psychological Association, and The American Society on Aging.
+In his role as a social impact content creator, Maddux has spoken with his documentaries at conferences internationally including The American Psychological Association, and The American Society on Aging.